Duration and properties of the embedded phase of star formation in 37 nearby galaxies from PHANGS-JWST: Discussion

-Complementing these studies, the recent JWST observations enable measurements of the emergence timescale of young stellar clusters via numerous independent techniques: e.g., statistics on different classes of objects, age estimates derived by fitting the spectral energy distributions (SED), age-dating with Pa$\alpha$ equivalent width, etc. Despite differences in the methodologies adopted in different studies, the reported embedded timescales appear consistently short ($\lesssim$ 5\, Myr) across different types of environments (e.g., \citealt{Sun_ring_2024, Whitmore_ngc1365_2023, Linden_ngc3256_2024, Pedrini_feast_2024, Rodriguez_3p3_2024, Knutas_2025}, Graham et al. in prep).
+Complementing these studies, the recent JWST observations enable measurements of the emergence timescale of young stellar clusters via numerous independent techniques, including statistics on different classes of objects, age estimates derived by fitting the spectral energy distributions (SEDs), and age-dating with Pa$\alpha$ equivalent width.
+Despite differences in the methodologies adopted in different studies, the reported embedded timescales appear consistently short ($\lesssim$ 5\, Myr) across different types of environments (e.g., \citealt{Sun_ring_2024, Whitmore_ngc1365_2023, Linden_ngc3256_2024, Pedrini_feast_2024, Rodriguez_3p3_2024, Knutas_2025, Graham_pah_2025}).
 These age estimates are in globally good agreement with the embedded feedback timescales reported in our study (with a median across our sample of $t_{\rm fb,21~\mu m}=3.4^{+1.5}_{-1.2}$\,Myr).
-We note that our luminosity-weighted method bias our results towards the more massive star-forming regions, that may not be representative of the evolution timeline associated with clusters of smaller masses.
+We note that our luminosity-weighted method bias our results toward the more massive star-forming regions, that may not be representative of the evolution timeline associated with clusters of smaller masses.
 Recently, \cite{Knutas_2025} reported evidence that the emergence of massive star cluster ($ >5 \times 10^3$M$_{\odot}$) is $\sim$2~Myr shorter than for cluster of masses $\sim 10^3$~M$_{\odot}$ in M\,83.